Contact

 The Settings

 Washing success starts with the washing machine.
 Make sure to set your washing machine to a cold or cool temperature.
-Cold water is effective at lifting some stains and preventing color bleeding.
+Cold water is effective at lifting stains and preventing color bleeding.
 Use a gentle detergent.
 While there are detergents made especially for quilters, regular Woolite works just fine at a lower cost.

 Before you toss your quilt in the dryer, check to ensure the colors haven’t bled and redeposited on other fabrics.
 If you notice this while the quilt is still wet, you might be able to fix it using the miracle maker below.